Azure/Microsoft.AVS.Management/docs/README.md

 ## Scripts should be packaged as a module and published as a nuget package.

 Private AVS package repository will be used to install the modules.
-For the purpose of testing and review consider publishing to [PowerShell Gallery](https://www.powershellgallery.com/), alternatively the package can be made available to us privately.
+For the purpose of testing and review publish the package to [PowerShell Gallery](https://www.powershellgallery.com/).

 > <b>IMPORTANT</b>: Vendors must test their package using a Linux [PowerShell container](https://hub.docker.com/_/microsoft-powershell), connecting to their on-prem datacenter.
+> <b>IMPORTANT:</b> When publishing the package, please ensure latest version of [Microsoft.AVS.Management](https://www.powershellgallery.com/packages/Microsoft.AVS.Management) is a listed [dependency](https://docs.microsoft.com/en-us/nuget/reference/nuspec#dependencies) of the package.
+> Please add any other additional dependencies as required.

 ## Versioning and Module manifest
 AVS scripting modules are expected to follow [semver guidelines](https://semver.org/) when publishing a new version.
 Adhering to the guidelines will ensure that any automation built around the ARM resources representing the commandlets will keep working while benefiting from the patch fixes.